 After setting Read/Load, Mode, and BCD in each counter as outlined above, next set the desired count value.
-(In some Modes, counting is started immediately after the count value has been written).
+(In some Modes, the count value is set first.
+In next clock, loading is performed, then counting starts.)
 This count value setting must conform with the Read/Load format set in advance.
 Note that the internal counters are reset to OOOOH during control word setting.
 The counter value (OOOOH) can't be read.